jerrinot/cdcportable/README.md

 - utils - Various utility methods

 ## How to use it
+The demo is based on [this demo](https://jet-start.sh/docs/next/tutorials/cdc-postgres) except it populates IMap with proper Portable objects instead of just strings.
+You can follow the linked demo to setup infrastructure.

+Simplified steps are here:

 1. Use Docker to start Postgres database:
    `docker run -it --rm --name postgres -p 5432:5432     -e POSTGRES_DB=postgres -e POSTGRES_USER=postgres     -e POSTGRES_PASSWORD=postgres debezium/example-postgres:1.2`
 2. Start Postgres client: `docker exec -it postgres psql -U postgres` and select a default schema: `SET search_path TO inventory;`